peterjpitcher/eventplanner2.0/docs/IMPLEMENTATION_PLAN_V1.5.md

 ### SMS Templates System

-We'll use a template system with placeholders in double curly braces, e.g., `{{customer_name}}`.
-The template processor will:
+We use a template system with placeholders in double curly braces, e.g., `{{customer_name}}`.
+The template processor:

-1. Load the template from the database
+1. Loads the template from the database
-2. Replace all placeholders with actual values
+2. Replaces all placeholders with actual values
-3. Perform validation (length, content)
+3. Performs validation (length, content)
-4. Send the processed message
+4. Sends the processed message

 ### CRON Job Implementation

-The GitHub Actions workflow will:
+The GitHub Actions workflow:

-1. Run daily at 9am UTC
+1. Runs daily at 8am UTC
-2. Call our API endpoint with a secure token
+2. Calls our API endpoint with a secure token
-3. The endpoint will:
+3. The endpoint:
-   - Find bookings occurring exactly 7 days from now (7-day reminders)
+   - Finds bookings occurring exactly 7 days from now (7-day reminders)
-   - Find bookings occurring tomorrow (24-hour reminders)
+   - Finds bookings occurring tomorrow (24-hour reminders)
-   - Process each group with appropriate templates
+   - Processes each group with appropriate templates
-   - Return success/failure counts
+   - Returns success/failure counts

 ### Database Updates

-We'll need to add:
-- `last_reminder_sent` timestamp to bookings table
+We've added:
 - `reminder_7day_sent` boolean to bookings table
 - `reminder_24hr_sent` boolean to bookings table
-- `sms_templates` table for template management
+- `sms_message_type` enum with reminder types

+## Deployment Requirements

+To deploy the reminder system to production:

+1. **Database Migration**: Run the SQL script in `supabase/migrations/20240327_reminders.sql`

+2. **Environment Variables**:
+   - `API_AUTH_TOKEN`: Secure token for authenticating API calls
+   - `SKIP_API_AUTH`: Set to `false` in production
+   - `SMS_PROVIDER`: Set to either `mockSms` or `twilio`

+3. **GitHub Secrets**:
+   - `API_AUTH_TOKEN`: Same token as in environment variables
+   - `API_BASE_URL`: Production URL of the application

 ## Wrap-up

-This implementation plan provides a structured approach to enhancing the Event Planner application with comprehensive SMS capabilities.
-By following these phases, we'll deliver a robust system that handles booking confirmations, cancellations, and automated reminders effectively.
+This implementation plan has been successfully executed through Phase 5, providing a robust system that handles booking confirmations, cancellations, and automated reminders effectively.

-The end result will be a system that:
+The system now:
 - Improves customer communication through timely notifications
 - Reduces no-shows with automated reminders
 - Provides staff with tools to manage customer communication
-- Offers insight into messaging performance and activity